pts/pts-xtiny/README.txt

 containing only the necessary sections, so stripping wouldn't make it any smaller.

 Q16.
-Can I write multithreaded programs?
+Can I write multithreaded programs with pts-xtiny?
-""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""
+pts-xtiny can't help you if you need to write multithreaded programs.

+These have to be changed:

-Not easily and not out-of-the-box.
-First you have to fix errno, which is now a global variable, and you should make it thread-local instead.
-Then you have to write a threading library (possibly based on clone(2)).
+* Fix errno, which is now a global variable, and make it thread-local instead.
+* Write a threading library (possibly based on clone(2)).
+* Fix malloc and other library functions which don't do any locking.

 Q17.
 Can I use third-party libraries?
 """""""""""""""""""""""""""""""""""""